top of page

 Anneriek's Perspective

 You've probably heard it before: "It takes 21 days to form a habit."
-Or maybe you've seen the slightly more generous version: "Give it 30 days and it'll become automatic."
+Or maybe you've seen the slightly more generous version: "Give it 30 days, and it'll become automatic."
 It's advice that sounds scientific, feels achievable, and fits perfectly on a motivational Instagram post.
 There's just one problem: it's not true.
 What the Science Actually Says Recent research paints a much more realistic—and honestly, more compassionate—picture of how habits actually form.
-A comprehensiv
+A comprehensi

-Nov 194 min read
+Nov 19, 20254 min read

 The Invisible Prison